“Steve, what am I supposed to do on days when I’m not training?”

 - Making the most of your days off (3 Rest Day Best Practices)

-When challenged enough, they tear during the exercise and only start to grow back during the 24-48 hours after training.
+When challenged enough, they tear during the exercise, becoming weaker.
+They only start to grow back stronger during the 24-48 hours after training.

 That’s why it doesn’t benefit us to train the same muscles every day; we don’t want to destroy them without giving them a chance to grow back stronger.